danWithABeard/snakejs/README.md

 Our hero snake is hungry!
 Help the hero snake find food by guiding them to the randomly dropping apples on the screen.

-Be careful though, as our hero snake consumes more apples, they will grow longer with each bite!
+Be careful though, as our hero snake consumes more apples, the hero snake will grow longer with each bite!
 Do not run into yourself or run into the walls.
 Otherwise, it is game over!

 #### Controls